stefandesu/goe-mensa-api/README.md

 In order to work with the data more easily, we are defining and creating a JSON API around the origin API.

+The JSON API is now running on https://mensa.exo.pm/api/.
+It does not include any dish data yet.

 ### Canteens / Mensen

 - Endpoint: `/mensen`